-Instrumental sample sequence: Calibration standards in solvent Calibration standards in matrix Reagent blank Blank sample 5 spiked samples at target LOQ 5 spiked samples at 2-10 x target LOQ Calibration standards in matrix
+Instrumental sample sequence: Calibration standards Reagent blank Blank sample 5 spiked samples at target LOQ 5 spiked samples at 2-10 x target LOQ Calibration standards

 Spiking of commodities is a critical point in validation procedures.
-In general the spiking procedure should reflect as much as possible the circumstances during routine application of the method.
-If for example, samples are milled cryogenically and extracted in frozen condition spiking should be done on frozen portions of blank material and extracted immediately.
-If samples are milled at room temperature and extracted on average after 20 min, spiking should be done on blank homogenates at room temperature and extracted after 20 minutes waiting time.
+In general the spiking procedure should reflect as much as possible the techniques used during routine application of the method.
+If for example, samples are milled cryogenically and extracted in frozen condition spiking should be done on frozen test portions of blank material and extracted immediately.
+If samples are milled at room temperature and extracted on average after 20 min, spiking should be done on blank test portions at room temperature and extracted after 20 minutes standing.
 In general, spiking of samples will not simulate incurred residues even if the spiked sample is left standing for a certain time.
-To study the extractability of incurred residues real samples should be taken.
+To study the relative extractability of incurred residues agriculturally treated samples should be taken.